Our rich history, and our exciting plans

 Expansion and improvement of the almshouse accommodation

-Firstly, we are well underway with a plan to reform 20 of our almshouses as and when they become vacant, to provide design features to better support independent living, such as wet rooms and level access.
+We are well underway with a plan to reform 20 of our almshouses to provide design features to better support independent living, such as wet rooms and level access.